yuzuha48/RecipeShare/README.md

 - ✏️ edit & delete recipes they created

 In this project I:
-- Employed Python and MySQL to handle back-end functionalities, including recipe and user CRUD operations
+- Implemented back-end functionalities, including recipe and user CRUD operations, using Python and MySQL
-- Utilized Flask and JavaScript to elevate user experience by implementing validation error notifications and enabling recipe search functionality
+- Enhanced the user experience with Flask and JavaScript, incorporating validation error notifications and enabling recipe search functionality
 - Harnessed HTML, CSS, and Bootstrap to craft an adaptive front-end design

 <img width="1440" alt="all_recipes" src="https://github.com/yuzuha48/RecipeShare/assets/106595505/7e153f16-278e-4146-9340-abbe852466f2">